MAINE BANKERS ASSOCIATION STANDING COMMITTEES

 Compliance Committee.
 The Compliance Committee monitors regulatory changes in the industry.
 Its goals are to inform members of new regulations, recommend positions on proposed legislation, and provide a forum for discussing approaches to compliance.
-This committee worked closely with the Retail Lending Committee and has dealt with concerns surrounding changes to BSA, FACT Act and Appraisal Standards.

 Financial Management Committee.
 The Financial Management Committee consists of chief financial officers who invite speakers to present information on new and critical issues in all areas of financial management.
 The committee also spends time at each meeting in an informal round table discussion of issues that are of interest to members.

 The Human Resources Committee brings HR experts together for discussions on industry trends, regulatory changes and best practices.
 The agenda includes outside speakers and an opportunity to have peer discussions in a roundtable setting.